harvester/harvesterhci.io/docs/vm-management/live-migration.md

 ---
 sidebar_position: 4
+keywords:
+  - Harvester
+  - harvester
+  - Rancher
+  - rancher
+  - Rancher Harverster
+  - rancher harverster
+  - migrating hosts without down time
+  - Live Migration
 ---

 # Live Migration

 Live migration means moving a virtual machine to a different host without downtime.

->Notes:
+> Notes:
+>
->- Live migration is not allowed when the virtual machine is using a management network of bridge interface type.
+> - Live migration is not allowed when the virtual machine is using a management network of bridge interface type.
->- To support live migration, 3 or more hosts in the Harvester cluster are required due to [a known issue](https://github.com/harvester/harvester/issues/798).
+> - To support live migration, 3 or more hosts in the Harvester cluster are required due to [a known issue](https://github.com/harvester/harvester/issues/798).

 #### Starting a migration